+Net incomir g resources

+100 bp 100 bp

-Net incomin 100 bp increase \$ g resources 100 bp decrease \$ 2022 Variable rate instruments 27,290 (27,290) 2021 Variable rate instruments 5,422 (5,422)
+increase \$ decrease \$

+2022 Variable rate instruments 27 290 (27,290)

+Variable rate instruments 27,290 (27,

 Price risk

 Price risk arises mainly from quoted equity securities, quoted debt securities, unit trusts and forward exchange contracts.
 Price risk is the risk that the fair value or future cash flows of an investment will fluctuate because of changes in market prices, including changes in market interest rates, whether those changes are caused by factors specific to the individual investment or its issuer, or factors affecting all similar investments traded in the market.